ryanjeffares/poise/README.md

     * Friendship ended with `PoisePack`, `PoiseList` is my best friend now
     * A "pack" will not be a unique type, and you will simply be able to unpack any collection
 * Construct `Type` instance, `Type` ident
-* `Any` type keyword for implementing dot functions on any variable
 * Union type annotation so that we can implement functions on multiple collections
-    * If we're going to do this, maybe reverse the type -> function association so that we're not duplicating functions
-    * Also, when we revisit extension functions, do full UFCS
 * Break statements
 * Classes
     * Member variable access as well as extension function access